haohua13/random-lights/README.md

 Run nature_image_generator.py

 Added more toned down colors and symmetry for nature (water, clouds, tress, etc) images.
-Instead using different expressions, we use the same expressions for the RGB channels, but change only the time-offset
+Instead of using different expressions for each RGB channel, we use the same expressions for the RGB channels, but change only the time-offset

 [In Progress]